JJ/raku-advent-calendar-article-2019/README.md

 ## Tell me more!

-GitHub actions are a world of possibilities (and ocassionally, also a world of pain).
-Containerized tools mean that you will be able to work on the repository and the world at large using your favorite language, that is, Raku, starting actions from any kind of events, interactive or periodical; for instance, you could schedule tests every week, ora start deployments when tests have been cleared.
+GitHub actions are a world of possibilities (and occasionally, also a world of pain).
+Containerized tools mean that you will be able to work on the repository and the world at large using your favorite language, that is, Raku, starting actions from any kind of events, interactive or periodical; for instance, you could schedule tests every week, or start deployments when tests have been cleared.

 If you liked CI tools
 such as Travis or CircleCI, you will love GitHub actions.
+Put them to good use in your Raku repositories.